siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 $$

-If that relation is written in Euler form as $e^{i\phi}$, the $i\phi$ records the turn of the inner value.
+If that relation is written in Euler form as $e^{i\phi}$, the $i\phi$ records the turn of the inner state.
 Other ultrareal quantities need not be vectorial and need not have such an angle, but they still have an interaction descriptor.
 The ultrareal magnitude remains positive-definite.